zdoom-docs/staging/md/Api/Base/State.md

 #-
 readOnly bool {bNoDelay}

-State has the `nodelay` option, forcing the associated action function to be run if the actor is in its first tic.
+State has the `noDelay` option, forcing the associated action function to be run if the actor is in its first tic.
 -#